My experience at Hibox: A European tech startup

 My name is Fabio.
 I’m a 24-year-old student in my last year at university.
 I’m finishing my Business and Communication degree at Università degli Studi di Modena e Reggio Emilia in Italy.
 I worked at the Hibox, a European tech startup, at their HQ in Barcelona for three months.
 Hibox is a company that built a brand new solution for business communication.
 I had the opportunity to intern with Hibox for the last two months.

 Let me tell you a little about the company.
-Hibox began in 2012 as the second product after a first company, Joincube (an enterprise social network for businesses with a high number of employees), as the result of the hard work of Joincube’s founders Mariano Rodriguez Colombelli and Spencer Coon.
+Hibox began in 2012 as the second product after a first company, Hibox (an enterprise social network for businesses with a high number of employees), as the result of the hard work of Hobox’s founders Mariano Rodriguez Colombelli and Spencer Coon.
 They saw a new opportunity during their own communication struggles while working to build online banking solutions for large banks such as BBVA in South America.

 I wrote this article for the extraordinary people I met throughout my experience both in the workplace and outside of it.
 I also want to bring some optimism about the opportunities out there to all my schoolmates that have to face university exams, job interviews and the typical challenges of the future in Europe.